A lot has changed in the world of NFTs since

 That said, anyone who was turned off to Ethereum when they changed from the energy-intensive PoW to the more energy-efficient Proof of Stake (PoS) model might find Ordinals to be a great alternative to Ethereum-based NFTs.

 Another big difference between NFTs and Ordinals is that Ordinals have all inscribed content on-chain.
-Usually, non-fungible tokens are inscribed on the blockchain, but the content is actually stored elsewhere, usually on IPFS.
+Usually, non-fungible tokens are inscribed on the blockchain, but the content is actually stored elsewhere, usually

 Hic et Nunc was a Tezos-based marketplace that went out of business after the founders abandoned the project.
 While the tokens were still on the blockchain, the website went dark, leaving all of the artworks lost.
 Luckily, you can still view the art on Objkt because they gather all of your artworks that are minted on Tezos, the same way OpenSea amalgamate works are minted on Ethereum.